pluto133/Splunk/linux_study_note.md

+# Linux File System Hierarchy

+>  What is Filesystem Hierarchy?

+As in every operating system, Linux has a filing system as well.
+Everything in the Linux operating system consists of files.
+When all the files come together, they form all the components of the operating system.
+Files are in a grouped order by directories.
+In Linux, directories are in a hierarchical order.
+Hierarchical order means that one directory can be above or below another.
+In the Linux operating system, the directory structure must conform to a certain standard.
+The main directories in Linux and what they are used for are explained below.

+> "/" - Root Directory

+The directory used as the top directory in the entire file hierarchy in Linux is the "Root Directory".
+The root directory is expressed with “/” and each directory to be written to the right is under the root directory.
+For example, the “/bin” directory means the directory named "bin” under the “/” directory.
+In other words, a parent directory of the "bin" directory is the "/"(root directory).
 ### /bin Directory

 It is the directory where the binary files of the executable commands are located.
 The executable binary files of the basic commands are located under this directory.